eneerge/CIS-Windows-Server-2022/README.md

 ![alt text](https://github.com/eneerge/CIS-Windows-Server-2022/raw/main/hardening%20output.png?raw=true)

 # Harden Windows Server 2022 (CIS)
 This repository contains a powershell script and excel file that can be used to implement recommendations provided by the Center for Information Security (www.cisecurity.org).
 Both L1 and L2 configurations have been included.
-The script is based off the following benchmark: https://workbench.cisecurity.org/benchmarks/8932 (login required, but free)

 # Spreadsheet
 Spreadsheet contains all CIS Recommendations without modifications.
 Some items require further admin setup (EG: LAPS) and have been noted.